Tool to diagonalize a matrix. The diagonalization of a matrix consists of writing it in a base where its elements outside the diagonal are null.

 A diagonal matrix is a matrix whose elements out of the trace (the main diagonal) are all null (zeros).

-Diagonalization is a transform used in linear algebra so that it allows performing easier calculations.
+Diagonalization is a transform used in linear algebra usually to simplify calculations (like powers of matrices).

 To diagonalize a matrix, a diagonalisation method consists in calculating its eigenvectors and its eigenvalues.